alan-turing-institute/data-safe-haven-team/WaysofWork.md

 From Thursdays and before the weekly meeting (Monday 10 AM) each team member will have to:
 - Make updates in the issues they have worked on via comments
-- Change their status in the project where appropiatte
+- Change their status in the project where appropiate
-- Update fields where appropiatte
+- Update fields where appropiate
 - Fill in the meeting collaborative note here: https://hackmd.io/3KNjlfj-Sn-giEk8DOnqyA

 The weekly standup will then take place, discussing blockers and planning work.
-Team members should update the collaborative note as appropiatte to reflect plans for the week and any agreed actions
+Team members should update the collaborative note as appropiate to reflect plans for the week and any agreed actions

 The RPM will:
 - Update the weekly issue body to reflect the team overall work for the last week and plans for this week